Zaykos/Zaykos/README.md

 ### Hi/Plop there 👋

-- 🔭 I’m currently working as a Junior Pentester Apprentice
+- 🔭 I’m currently working as a Junior Pentester
 - 🌱 I’m currently learning pentesting in general (HTB Boxes and ProLabs, CTF) and especially Active Directory

 <!--